 - If your students wait to write the answer, then work with these students with flashcards numbered to 100.
 If they have mastered this concept, then move them on to recognizing tens and ones place value.

-- Give your students a Missing Numbers worksheet to take home.
+- Give your students a Missing Numbers: Counting to 100 worksheet to take home.

 - Ask the students what was easy and difficult about listening, writing numbers, or putting them in order.